Brutal [Meta]Introduction to Dependent Types in Agda

 {- end of ThrowAwayExercise -}

-By the way, proofs in the exercise above amounted to a serious scientific paper at the start of 20th century.
+Fun fact: proofs in the exercise above amounted to a scientific paper at the start of 20th century.

 Solution for the exercise: